mrazjava/booklink/booklink-data-openlibrary/README.md

 #### CQLSH>
 ```
-CREATE KEYSPACE IF NOT EXISTS cycling WITH REPLICATION = { 'class' : 'NetworkTopologyStrategy', 'datacenter1' : 1 };
+CREATE KEYSPACE IF NOT EXISTS openlibrary WITH REPLICATION = { 'class' : 'NetworkTopologyStrategy', 'datacenter1' : 1 };
 ```

 ## Notes